PDXChinese/pdxchinese.github.io/_pages/mulandrum.md

 McDaniel High School, November 12, 2022

 <iframe width="1100" height="619" src="https://www.youtube.com/embed/WSi_JRPvng8" title="Dance of the Golden Snake Drum Performance at Hmong New Year Celebration 2022" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Farewell Party for a Founding Member of the Mulan Drum Team

+June 4, 2023

+The drum team has transcended its initial purpose of showcasing traditional Chinese culture and has metamorphosed into a dynamic social group encompassing individuals from diverse backgrounds.
+The allure of joining the drum team lies in its offerings of cultural appreciation, fostering teamwork and camaraderie, facilitating personal growth, promoting physical fitness, providing stress relief, and fostering meaningful social connections.

+<iframe width="2113" height="771" src="https://www.youtube.com/embed/HNis7SudttA" title="Farewell Party for a Founding Member of the Mulan Drum Team" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>